The "easiest" way to change

 Why the Seeing Sequence works to turn off anxiety.

-Updated May 9/2024, March 6/2025, May 9/2025
+Updated May 9/2024, March 6/2025, May 9/2025, Aug 20/2025, Jan.
+10/26, Feb.
+11/26

 I don’t need to know why the Seeing Sequence works in order to do it.
-While I want to know why, understanding will not, at all, help me change, or make me work at change.
+While I may want to know why, understanding will not, at all, help me change, or make me work at change.

-See Summary below for the short version.
+See Summary below for the short version of this post.

-Ignoring is the brain’s survival act.
-For example, if I can’t ignore the work it takes to get food, I will avoid that work and starve to death.
+Ignoring is my brain’s survival act.
+For example, if I can’t ignore the boredom and effort in the work it takes to get food, I will avoid that work and starve to death.
 Thus, it is important to my brain that I succeed, not fail, at ignoring.
-But ignoring is like hitting a ball thrown towards me.
-I don’t always succeed at hitting it on my first try.
-It takes a few tries.
-With a few more tries ignoring gets momentum and I can do it easily.

 What happens in my brain if I fail to ignore?